![]() |

 required tone.

 The Portrait: When I was in school, our art teacher very often insisted that we should draw and paint Mahatma Gandhi as much as possible.
-The colour pencil portrait of Mahatma Gandhi shown here is on Bristol Paper.
-The colours used in this pencil drawing are the different shades of warm grey and white.
-The artistic shading on the face area and the wonderful colouring of the background have given the portrait a firm look.
-In this portrait, the artist has used directional shading with a colour pencil.
+The colored pencil portrait of Mahatma Gandhi shown here is on Bristol paper.
+The colors used in this pencil drawing are the different shades of warm grey and white.
+The artistic shading on the face area and the wonderful coloring of the background have given the portrait a firm look.
+In this portrait, the artist has used directional shading with a color pencil.
 The adjustment of pressure given on the pencil while shading is superbly in control.
-Along with using a relaxed approach while drawing, the shading work has enabled the artist to create a strong dimensional effect in the final portrait.
-The back-and-forth movement of the pencil along with its turn at the end of a stroke is very well done here.
-If we can maintain due control on the tip of the pencil and keep the perspective in mind, the final outcome would be like this beautiful pencil drawing.

 Here in this portrait of Mahatma Gandhi, the artist has done spectacular work just by the use of perfect shading and lining.
 But the worth of the art